-Causes of death for infants are tabulated according to a list of causes that is different from the list of causes for the population of all ages, except for the Each Cause List.
-(See section "Effect of list revisions")

-Infant and neonatal mortality for Wyoming.
-1951-The 1951 data on infant and neonatal mortality shown in tables 2-5 and 2-9 for Wyoming are incorrect because of NCHS processing errors.
-The correct numbers for Wyoming are 124 infant deaths and 76 neonatal deaths, the corresponding infant mortality rates are 11.2 and 7.0 deaths under 1 year of age per 1,000 live births.
+Tabulation list-Causes of death for infants are tabulated according to a list of causes that is different from the list of causes for the population of all ages, except for the Each Cause List.
+(See section "Cause-of-death classification.")
+Infant and neonatal mortality for Wyoming, 1981-The 1981 data on infant and neonatal mortality shown in tables 2-8 and 2-9 for Wyoming are incorrect because of NCHS processing errors.
+The correct numbers for Wyoming are 124 infant deaths and 76 neonatal deaths; the corresponding infant mortality rates are 11.2 and 7.0 deaths under 1 year of age per 1,000 live births.